Binance Market Update (2022-11-02)

 Binance

-The global cryptocurrency market cap now stands at $1.01T, down by -0.64% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.00T, down by -1.51% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include MASK, RNDR, and LIT, up by 64%, 25%, and 20%, respectively.
+Market outperformers include MASK, PEOPLE, and RNDR, up by 72%, 26%, and 19%, respectively.

 Top stories of the day: